thegetty/bronze-guidelines/README.md

 **_plugins/filters/index.js**
 **_plugins/filters/hasShortcodes.js**
 Custom filter to process text with shortcodes in it.

-**_plugins/markdown/index.js**
-Added config to remove the default `<hr />` element that was being inserted.
-Added as Jira issue DEV-12804 for core Quire.

 **_plugins/shortcodes/def.js**
 Custom shortcode to display vocabulary pop-ups with definitions and links.